Exercise to Manage Chronic Pain

 While exercise can be very beneficial for people with chronic pain, it is important to note that some forms of exercise are better than others.
 For example, running and high-impact aerobics are not ideal for chronic pain sufferers.
 Walking, on the other hand, is a great low-impact option.

-Other good types of exercise for people with chronic pain include:
+Other suitable types of exercise for people with chronic pain include:

 Work with a Professional